canada-ca/design-system/style-guide/index.md

   <div class="well panel">
     <!--UPDATE LATER-->
     <p><a href="{{ site.urlconceptioncanadaca }}/guide-redaction/#wp6-3" aria-label="See how the rule for long descriptions applies to content in French">See how this rule applies to content in French</a></p>
-    <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20including%20a%20long%20description%20for%20complex%20images%20on%20Canada.ca:%20https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-style-guide.html#wp6-3" aria-label="Share the rule for long descriptions by email">Share this rule by email</a></p>
+    <p><a href="mailto:?subject=Canada.ca%20Content%20Style%20Guide&amp;body=See%20the%20rule%20for%20including%20a%20long%20description%20for%20complex%20images%20on%20Canada.ca:%20{{ site.url }}/style-guide/#wp6-3" aria-label="Share the rule for long descriptions by email">Share this rule by email</a></p>
   </div>
 </section>
 <section>